Germanwings Flight 9525: Flight

 Germanwings Flight 9525 took off from Runway 06R at Barcelona–El Prat Airport on 24 March 2015 at 10:01 am CET (09:01 UTC), 26 minutes behind schedule.
 It was due to arrive at Düsseldorf Airport by 11:39 CET.
 According to the French national civil aviation inquiries bureau, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), the pilots confirmed instructions from French air traffic control at 10:30 CET.

 At 10:31 CET, after crossing the French coast near Toulon, the aircraft left its assigned cruising altitude of 38000 ft and without approval began to descend rapidly.
 The air traffic controller declared the aircraft in distress after its descent and loss of radio contact.

-The descent time from 38,000 ft was about 10 minutes; radar observed an average descent rate around 3,400 ft/min (58 ft/s).
+The descent time from 38,000 ft was about 10 minutes; radar observed an average descent rate around 3,400 ft/min.
 Attempts by French air traffic control to contact the flight on the assigned radio frequency were not answered.
 A French Mirage fighter jet was scrambled from the Orange-Caritat Air Base to intercept the airliner.
 Radar contact was lost at 10:40 CET; at the time, the aircraft had descended to 6175 ft, and crashed in the remote commune of Prads-Haute-Bléone, 100 km north-west of Nice.
 A seismological station of the Sismalp network run by the Grenoble Observatory, 12 km from the crash site, recorded the associated seismic event, determining the impact time as 10:41:05 CET.